VACLab/Co-op/README.md

 The functions for computation of counterfactual guidance are under ./src/measures/cf_guidance.py.
 Use get_cf_guidance_score to compute the counterfactual guidance value and get_distribution_score to compute the subset distribution score.
 See the [Counterfactual Guidance](https://vaclab.unc.edu/publication/tvcg_2025_wang_b/) paper for details.

+The functions for computation of differential guidance are under ./src/measures/diff_guidance.py.
+Use compute_guidance to compute the potential effect and confounding signal values as well as interpretations and suggestes confounders.

 ## Usage